tomjoht/tomjoht.github.io/_posts/2021/5/2021-05-15-life-experiments-two-hours-of-exercise.md

 One downside to exercising more: I realized that I've been blogging less as a result, as more exercise requires more time (but it's outdoor time).
 I very well could spend this time at home, sitting on the couch watching TV.
 In fact, sometimes at night, to get the required minutes in, I just walk around the block while watching a show on my phone.
 But supposedly, exercise stimulates cognitive function, so in the long run, I might be able to hold a train of thought longer.

 After the 50 days, I decided to keep this goal/experiment.
 I didn't want to return to the more sedentary lifestyle.
 I like the way my body feels with a more active lifestyle, even if it does carve a chunk of time from my day.
+However, I needed to modify the "two hour" rule of thumb with more nuance.

 ## Refinements about points versus minutes

-I realized a few important things during my exercise goal.
-First, two hours of exercise can differ dramatically in the intensity, calories burned, and body wear-and-tear for the activity.
+What's wrong with the "two hour" exercise goal?
+First, two hours of exercise can differ dramatically in the intensity, calories burned, and body wear-and-tear depending on the activity.
 Walking slowly versus mountain biking versus wogging (walk+jogging) versus active soccer versus grocery shopping have different levels of physical impact.
-My simple rule of "two hours" didn't distinguish the intensity of the exercise.
+My simple rule of *two hours* didn't distinguish the intensity of the exercise.
 It's not fair to equate two hours of slow walking with two hours of intense uphill mountain biking.
 How can I keep the simplicity of two hours while also accounting for the differences in intensity?

 One option could be to measure **calories burned** through fitness trackers (e.g., MapMyRide, Strava, Google Fit, Fitbit).
 I do use fitness trackers to attempt to measure my activity and see calories burned, but these trackers work best with only straightforward walking, jogging, or road cycling.
 If you're shooting baskets, kicking a soccer ball in a field, or mountain biking in a hilly area, the trackers can be pretty inaccurate.
 For example, if I choose "Hike" in MapMyRide instead of "Walk," MapMyRide says I burn about 800 calories instead of 300 for the same route.
 I also feel like shooting baskets for an hour should burn more calories than walking, but it's hard to measure it.